JoaquinLasalde/challenge-pwc/README.md

 3. **Domain Layer**: Models and schemas (`app/models/`, `app/schemas/`)
 4. **Data Access Layer**: Database sessions and configuration (`app/db/`)

+## Logging

+The application includes a comprehensive logging system:

+- **Log Levels**: Automatically adjusts based on environment (DEBUG for testing, INFO for development, WARNING for production)
+- **Log Rotation**: Logs are stored in `logs/` directory with rotation (10MB per file, max 5 files)
+- **Request Tracking**: Each HTTP request gets a unique ID for tracing through the system
+- **Performance Monitoring**: Request processing time is logged
+- **Structured Logs**: Logs include timestamps, levels, and originating components

+To access logs:

+- Console logs: Visible in the terminal output
+- File logs: Located in the `logs/` directory

 ## Documentation

 - Database diagrams: See `docs/database_diagram.md`